bojanpopic/developer.joomlatools.com/framework/plugins.md

 #### The Controller

-The Controller has six (6) actions in total, and all are responsible for handling a particular type of request.
-All of the controller actions get the same event properties in each case, though the values of those properties may be different.
+The default controller implementation is an instance of [KControllerModel](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/controller/model.php) and provides six (6) actions in total.
+All of these are responsible for handling a particular type of request.
+The controller actions get the same `$event` variable properties set in each case, though the values of those properties may be different.
 This is in part to do with the fact that each of these actions gets invoked via the [KControllerAbstract::execute](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/controller/abstract.php) method.

 **The Controller `$event` Variable**